andrmayo/pymarc/docs/source/index.rst

 archaic MARC8 encoding.
 Also they will be able to use JSON and XML tools to get at the data they want instead of some crazy MARC processing library like, ahem, pymarc.

+MARCMaker is also supported as a reading and writing format.

 API Docs